 - How well do you tend to get to know the product’s ins-and-outs?
 Customer success after $10m-$20m ARR becomes a lot about process, and not too much about product limitations.
 But it’s the exact opposite in the early days.
 Don’t hire folks in customer success that don’t like to hack the product before $10m ARR or so.

 - Can you show me your QBRs and other documentation you’ve built for customers?
 You can peer straight into their mind.
+And ask them what percentage of their customers show up to QBRs.
+It’s often very few.

 So many folks in CS these days are either (x) reactive or (y) not close enough to product.
 That doesn’t work for most start-ups.